vfarcic/devops26/manuscript/99-progressive-delivery.md

 Blue-green consists of deploying a new version while keeping the old one running, and using load balancers or dns, send all users to one or another.
 Both old and new versions coexist until the new version is validated in production.
 If issues are found with the new deployment the load balancer or dns is pointed back to the old version.
 Canary deployments deliver a new version to a subset of users, which is randomly chosen or based on some demographics like location.
 If no issues are found in production for this subset of users the deployment of the new version is dialed up gradually until reaching all the users.
 In other case it is just a matter of sending the users in the new version back to the old version.

+Testing the 100% of an application is impossible, so we can use techniques like Canary or Blue-Green, covered under Progressive Delivery, to provide a safety net in our deployments.

 We saw how easy it is with Jenkins X to promote applications from development to staging to production, using the concept of environments.
 But it is an all-or-nothing deployment process with manual intervention if a rollback is needed.

 We will explore how Jenkins X integrates Flagger, Istio and Prometheus, projects that work together to create Canary deployments, where each deployment starts by getting a small percentage of the traffic and analysing metrics such as response errors and duration.
 If these metrics fit a predefined requirement the new deployment continues getting more and more traffic until 100% of it goes through the new service.
 If these metrics are not successful for any reason our deployment is rolled back and is marked as failure.

 ## Istio

-Istio is service mesh that can run on top of Kubernetes.
+Istio is a service mesh that can run on top of Kubernetes.
 It has become very popular and allows traffic management, for example sending a percentage of the traffic to a different service and other advanced networking such as point to point security, policy enforcement or automated tracing, monitoring and logging.

 When Istio is enabled for a service it deploys an Envoy proxy alongside with it as a sidecar container.
 These proxies mediate in all network communication between services.